jmangott/atropos/README.md

 ```shell
 cmake -B build -DCMAKE_BUILD_TYPE=Release -DOPENMP=ON
 ```
-Make sure that the `OMP_NUM_THREADS` environment variable is in accordance with your hardware specification and run the unit tests folder via
+Make sure that the `OMP_NUM_THREADS` environment variable is in accordance with your hardware specification and run the unit tests via
 ```shell
 ctest --test-dir build
 ```